 “Do different wordings make automation impossible?”

-“Do correspondences with companies, clients and insurance companies determine the further course of proceedings and cause a high manual effort?”
+“Does correspondence with companies, clients and insurance companies determine the further course of proceedings and cause high manual effort?”

 This is exactly where our AI semantha® can help: It understands text based on meaning, regardless of word choice – so you can find content you’re looking for no matter how it’s worded – out of the box and without extensive training with your data.

 Within your company, you reply to numerous pleas, such as lawsuits or statements of defence, and repeatedly come across similar submissions.
 In most cases, you can use excerpts from past responses as a basis for the new plea.
 However, the classification of the individual submissions of the newly received pleas is the biggest challenge.

 In our library, you can define content for which new incoming contracts should be checked. semantha® finds the passages based on the meaning, independent of the word choice and completely without “training” with your data.
 This way, the appropriate response is quickly found for every submission.